 Who’s eligible for free selling

-We're making it free to sell for Australia-based sellers with up to $25,000 in sales in the past 12 months.
-This means that eligible sellers will no longer pay transaction fees when they sell items on eBay.com.au, across all categories.
+We've made it free to sell for Australia-based sellers with up to $25,000 in sales in the past 12 months.
+This means that eligible sellers will pay no transaction fees when they sell items on eBay.com.au, across all categories.

-So, for every item you sell, you’ll save up to 13.4% in variable fees and the $0.30 fixed order fee you currently pay on sales.
+So, for every item you sell, you’ll save up to 13.4% in variable fees and the $0.30 fixed order fee you used to pay on sales.

-Free selling will not be available to sellers with a Pro subscription (referred to as Pro sellers).
+Free selling is not available to sellers with a Pro subscription (referred to as Pro sellers).

 Learn more about selling fees and how your sales are evaluated

-Since you’ll no longer be paying the 13.4% variable fee and $0.30 fixed order fee, here are the kind of savings you could be making*:
+Since you’re no longer paying the 13.4% variable fee and $0.30 fixed order fee, here’s what you’re saving*:

-Today, when you sell an item for $50, you pay $7 in transaction fees and take home $43.
+Previously, when you sold an item for $50, you paid $7 in transaction fees and took home $43.

 With free selling, when your $50 item sells, you'll pay $0 in transaction fees and take home the full $50.